Hi and thank you for clicking on The Skipper.

 What was going on?
 Why was everyone running?
 What were they afraid of?
 Why was I even here?
 My house?
 My bedroom?
 Where had they gone?
 Where was Mom?
 Where was Dad?
 I didn't know.

 The crowds began to thin out.
 Most of the dwarves were gone.
-A few more dwarves came sprinting down the hallway—these ones dressed in full battle armor—with their swords and axes raised.
+A few more came sprinting down the hallway—these ones dressed in full battle armor—with their swords and axes raised.
 Some of them were nursing bloody wounds and severe burns.

 "Gos!
 Gos!
 Sebar!" a deep voice boomed from above.

 "What'd you say?"
 I sniffled.
-The tears would not stop pouring down my face.
+The tears would not stop running down my face.
 My eyes were puffy and my face grimy.
 I was covered in snot and my hair was a mess.
 I must have looked ugly.
 (Don't you dare agree!)

 For the first time, the dwarf saw me properly.
 His eyes widened as he took in my blue jeans and pink t-shirt.